© Crown copyright 2020

 CLeaR team advice

-If are planning a CLeaR peer assessment, take this opportunity to collate electronic copies of relevant documents and evidence in one place, ready to share with assessors via web links, CD or memory stick.
-Remember, if you opt for an external peer assessment, your self-assessment score will be compared in the final report with the peer assessors` scores – so try and look at your services from the point of view of a stranger, and ensure your answers are well evidenced!
+If you are planning a CLeaR peer assessment, take this opportunity to collate electronic copies of relevant documents and evidence in one place, ready to share with assessors via web links, CD or memory stick.
+Remember, if you opt for an external peer assessment, your self-assessment score will be compared in the final report with the peer assessors` scores – so try and look at your services from the point of view of a stranger, and ensure your answers are well evidenced.

 6.5 Calculate your score

-The ‘Results’ sheet at the end of the end of the tool will automatically calculate your scores for each section.
+The ‘Results’ sheet at the end of the tool will automatically calculate your scores for each section.
 Pay attention to areas where your locality has not scored as highly as you would wish, and identify where there are gaps in current practice.
 What could you develop further?
 Note these areas as your outline priorities for development.

 7. Preparing for a peer assessment

 In advance of the visit, the local self-assessment co-ordinator collects the evidence that supports the statements and scores agreed locally as part of that process.
 This evidence is shared with the lead peer assessor, preferably in an electronic format.
-The level of evidence provided should be sufficient to validate the self assessment and concise enough not be excessively burdensome for either the local co-ordinator or the peer-assessment team.
+The level of evidence provided should be sufficient to validate the self-assessment and concise enough not to be excessively burdensome for either the local co-ordinator or the peer-assessment team.